NiklasDreyer/Barnacle-Mitochondrial-Genome-Evolution/README.md

 Project overview
 -----------------
 Reproducible pipeline to assemble, annotate, and analyze mitochondrial genomes of Thecostraca (barnacles).
+Associated with the paper "Mitochondrial genome evolution and rearrangements in barnacles (Crustacea:Thecostraca) revealved by sampling of enigmatic lineages" by Dreyer et al. (Under review).
 Includes scripts to QC/trim reads, assemble contigs, identify mitochondrial contigs, annotate mitogenomes (MitoZ / MITOS), build reference databases, create per-gene alignments, and infer phylogenies with IQ-TREE2.
 Downstream comparative and per-gene rate/saturation analyses are implemented in R.

 Key goals
 - Generate circularized mitogenomes from Illumina paired-end reads.